Family initiated treatment (FIT)

 • Each provider’s intake and assessment process may be different.

-According to RCW 71.34.500 – 530, youth may request an evaluation for outpatient or inpatient mental health or substance use disorder treatment without parental consent.
+While FIT is treatment initiated by the family of youth, youth ages 13-17 may request an evaluation for outpatient or inpatient mental health or substance use disorder treatment without parental consent (RCW 71.34.500 – 530).

 If it is determined that they meet the medical necessity for the level of treatment requested, the youth may be offered and allowed to consent for their own services.